-Your reputation can be quickly torn to pieces by rumours and gossip surrounding any allegations – it’s important that you take 3 vital steps to safeguard your reputation and prepare to fight your case.
+Your reputation can be quickly and irreparably damaged by rumours and speculation surrounding any allegations of sexual misconduct, so it’s important that you take 3 vital steps to safeguard your reputation and prepare your case:

 1. Understand the repercussions